What size systems are available?

 65 Gallon Sizes

-Model 6533 – FSEC tested – 65 gallons / 33 feet of collector / 33 inches of insulation.
-Model 6533 was tested by the Florida Solar Energy Centre and found to have the lowest heat loss of any solar water heater
+Model 6533 – FSEC tested – 65 gallons / 33 square feet of collector / 2 inches of insulation.
+Model 6533 was tested by the Florida Solar Energy Centre and found to contain 72 gallons and to have the highest performance (863.5 Btu per square foot) of lowest heat loss (3.2 Btu per hour) of Barbados tested solar water heaters.

 80 Gallon Sizes